irtlab/rtptools/README.md

 - Run `make` to build rtptools.
 - Run `make install` to install.
 - Run `make uninstall` to uninstall.
 - Run `make rpm` to create a rpm package.
+The rpm files will be in ./rpmbuild/RPMS.

 ## TODO